 Homeowner Rehabilitation Loan Program

 The Provo City Homeowner Rehabilitation Program is a 0% interest loan program for low and moderate-income homeowners.
 This program is designed to assist owner-occupied single-family homes within Provo City limits.
+This program requires that any code violations in the home must be fixed along with other rehabilitation items.

 What is It?